 After you’ve painted your base color on the wall and taped off your pattern, use the same base wall color and paint along the edges of the tape.
 This will make the bleed invisible.
 Then after it’s dry, paint your accent color over the space.
 Perfect paint lines every time!

 Getting a smooth finish on caulk can be maddening.
+And since it's one of the most common DIY home repairs, knowing to do it easily is key.
 The chunkiness and unevenness of the caulk can be quite the headache, but luckily, you’ve got everything you need in your house to resolve this problem, and it won’t cost you a thing.

 Grab a disposable cup from your kitchen and fill it with water.
 After you’ve squeezed the caulk onto the seam, dip your finger in the water and run it along the caulk.
 The water creates a perfect lubricant for your finger.
 This will give you a smooth finish, and it's virtually mess free.
 See how easy here: